|

 rough passage.
 John de Brittany, Earl of Richmond, was captured

 and held for a long period of time for ransom.
-Andrew de Harcla [Anglicised
+Andrew de Harcla or Harclay

-to Hartley or Harclay] was accused of treachery for not opposing
+to Hartley] was accused of treachery for seeking a treaty and not opposing

-the Scots and was summararily executed at Carlisle.
+the Scots for which he was executed at Carlisle.

 Following this series of downward spirals,